Scarface (1932 film): American Dream

 Camonte's rise to prominence and success is modeled after the American Dream, but more overtly violent.
 As the film follows the rise and fall of an Italian gangster, Tony becomes increasingly more Americanized.
-When Tony appears from under the towel at the barbershop, this is the first time the audience gets a look at his face.
-He appears foreign with a noticeable Italian accent, slicked hair and an almost Neanderthal appearance evident by the scars on his cheek.
+When Tony appears under the towel at the barbershop, this is the first time the audience sees his face.
+He appears foreign with a noticeable Italian accent, slicked hair, and an almost Neanderthal appearance, evident by the scars on his cheek.
 As the movie progresses, he becomes more Americanized as he loses his accent and his suits change from gaudy to elegant.
-By the end of the film, his accent is hardly noticeable.
-Upon the time of his death, he had accumulated many "objects" which portray the success suggested by the American Dream: his own secretary, a girlfriend of significant social status (more important even is she was the mistress of his old boss), as well as a fancy apartment, big cars, and nice clothes.
-Camonte exemplifies the idea of the American Dream that one can obtain success in America by following Camonte's own motto to, "Do it first, do it yourself, and keep on doin' it."
-On the other hand, Camonte represents the American urge to reject modern life and society, in turn rejecting Americanism itself.
-The gangster strives for the same American Dream as anyone else, but through violence and illicit activity, approaches it in a way at odds with modern societal values.
+By the film's end, his accent is hardly noticeable.
+Upon the time of his death, he had accumulated many "objects" that portray the success suggested by the American Dream: his secretary, a girlfriend of significant social status (more important even is that she was the mistress of his old boss), as well as a fancy apartment, big cars, and nice clothes.
+Camonte exemplifies that one can succeed in America by following Camonte's motto: "Do it first, do it yourself, and keep on doin' it."
+On the other hand, Camonte represents the American urge to reject modern life and society, rejecting Americanism.
+The gangster strives for the same American Dream as anyone else, but approaches it in a way at odds with modern societal values, through violence and illicit activity.

 Gangster territory

 Control of territory is a theme in the gangster film genre in a physical sense and on the movie screen.
 Tony works to control the city by getting rid of competing gangs and gaining physical control of the city, and he likewise gains control of the movie screen in his rise to power.
 This is most evident in scenes and interactions involving Tony, Johnny, and Poppy.
 In an early scene in the film, Tony comes to Johnny's apartment to receive his payment after killing Louie Costillo.
 Two rooms are visible in the shot: the main room, where Tony sits, and the room in the background where Poppy sits and where Johnny keeps his money.
-Lovo goes into the back room but Tony does not, so this room represents Johnny's power and territory.
-The men are sitting across from each other in the scene with Poppy sitting in the middle of them in the background representing the trophy they are both fighting for.
+Lovo goes into the back room, but Tony does not, so this room represents Johnny's power and territory.
+The men sit across from each other in the scene, with Poppy in the middle of them in the background, representing the trophy they are both fighting for.
 However, they both appear equally in the shot, representing their equality of power.
-Later, in the nightclub scene, Tony sits himself in between Poppy and Johnny showing he is in control through his centrality in the shot.
+Later, in the nightclub scene, Tony sits between Poppy and Johnny, showing he is in control through his centrality in the shot.
 He has gained the most power and territory, as indicated by "winning" Poppy.